HamiltonMultimedia/hello-world/README.md

 If people only knew the challenges I've had to overcome to get to this point maybe they'd understand why I'm the way I am.
+I'm not asking for sympathy but maybe a bit of empathy.